AkshayChandole/Cpp-Handbook/CoreCppConcepts/Functions.md

   Recursive functions should have a base case to prevent infinite recursion, which could lead to a stack overflow error.

 ---

-This detailed explanation of functions in C++ covers their declaration, types, passing mechanisms, best practices, and exceptional cases.
-Let me know if you need further clarification!